 - Where it is needed in the public interest, such as for equal opportunities monitoring.

-Situations in which we will use your sensitive personal information
+Situations in which we will use your sensitive personal data

 In general, we will not process particularly sensitive personal information about you unless it is necessary for performing or exercising obligations or rights in connection with our business.
-On rare occasions, there may be other reasons for processing, such as it is in the public interest to do so.
+In exceptional circumstances, there may be other reasons for us processing this, such as where it is in the public interest to do so.

-We strive to provide you with choices regarding certain personal data uses, particularly around marketing and advertising.
-[We have established the following personal data control mechanisms:]
+We provide you with choices regarding certain uses of your personal data, in particular for marketing and advertising.

 Promotional offers from us

 We may use your Identity, Contact, Technical, Usage and Profile Data to form a view on what we think you may want or need, or what may be of interest to you.
 This is how we decide which products, services and offers may be relevant for you (we call this marketing).